Effective Treatment for Puffy Nipples and Smaller, Pointy Breasts

 Tuberous breasts are not considered a health threat, however, surgical correction is an option if you have cosmetic concerns.
 Tuberous Breast Correction is different from the usual breast augmentation surgery and entails a surgical release of the constricted breast tissue to achieve satisfactory cosmetic outcomes.
 Therefore, proper diagnosis is vital to achieving optimal results.

-The surgery is done under general anesthesia, where the surgeon performs a small incision in your breast and inserts a tissue expander or a breast implant.
-Follow up surgeries might be needed later on to finalize the treatment.
-Usually, you will be discharged the next day with painkillers, but you might need a few days of home rest.
+The surgery is performed with the patient under general anaesthesia.
+Dr Gittos makes a small incision in your breast and inserts a tissue expander or a breast implant.
+Usually, you will be discharged the next day and prescribed painkillers, but you might need a few days of home rest.
+The recovery period after tuberous breasts surgery can take one to two weeks, depending on the complexity of the procedure and your body’s ability to heal.

 Whether you’ve been diagnosed by your GP, or just have concerns about having tuberous breasts and are looking to explore your options, visiting a physician that’s most qualified in diagnosing and treating this condition is the rational thing to do.
 Tuberous breasts can be a challenge to treat because: